jd41/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 **D7.
 Some pieces of texts are repeated multiple times throughout the documentation.
 If you changed one, did you use `grep -r <string> <NEST-SRC>` to find them all?**

 **D8.
-Did the change introduce new warnings/errors during the documentation build process?**
+Did the change introduce new warnings/errors during the documentation build process?
+If you removed or renamed a file, are there now warnings related to that file?**

    - Sphinx outputs a count of warnings near the end; compare before/after.
+   - `make html 2>&1|grep <file-name-without-path-and-suffix>` to find warnings pertaining to your file (in particular broken references after you removed/renamed it)
    - Issue #1794 could have been avoided that way.
    - Many current warnings reflect real problems with the rendering output.